Last Updated on March 21, 2021 by Julia Wilson

 Siamese, Orientals, and Abyssinians can be more prone to compulsive behaviour as they are more highly strung than other breeds.
 However, over-grooming can happen in any cat.
 It seems to be slightly over-represented in female cats.

 The first thing you should do is take your cat to the veterinarian.
 It is important to rule out a medical cause.
-There are several medical conditions which can cause overgrooming and/or hairloss, these include:
+Several medical conditions can cause overgrooming and/or hair loss, these include:

 - Contact, inhalant or food allergy